 There are two approaches: feature selection and feature extraction.
 Feature selection focuses on finding a subset of the original attributes.
 Whereas feature extraction transforms the original high-dimensional space into a lower dimensional one.
 Ideally, some structure in the data should remain in order to preserve enough information.
 Algorithms can be unsupervised (principal component analysis or PCA, independent component analysis or ICA) or supervised (linear discriminant analysis or LDA).
 In feature extraction, transformations can be linear (PCA, LDA) or non-linear (t-SNE, autoencoders).

 First, we'll see how Lasso Regression can be used for feature selection.
-Based on the solution for the regression minimization problem
+Based on the solution for the regression minimization problem, features can be automatically selected.
+Let's look at the objective function:

 For an example of how Lasso regression can be used for feature selection, check this example on scikit-learn website.
 It shows an example using the Boston house-prices dataset where they select two most important features from the original 13.